HMS Phoenix (1783): Fate

-Phoenix was lost in a storm off Smyrna (Izmir) on 20 February 1816, due to the ignorance of her pilots when a sudden change of wind threw her on the shore.
+Phoenix was lost in a storm off Smyrna (İzmir) on 20 February 1816, due to the ignorance of her pilots when a sudden change of wind threw her on the shore.
 Fortunately, all aboard her survived; the vessel was so close to the shore that her fallen top-gallant mast reached from the wreck to the shore.
 Also, Renard helped save her crew.

 Austen was able to procure a storehouse for the crew where they were provided with fires, bread and wine.
 Mr. Curotavich of Chisme took in Austen and his officers, supplying them with clothes, food, and beds.
-While the crew was in Smyrna Austen had to have several members flogged for drunkenness and thieving.
+While the crew was in Smyrna, Austen had to have several members flogged for drunkenness and thieving.

 On 2 March the British burnt Phoenix to the water's edge to get her copper bolts.
 They then sold the remains to Mr. Curotavich that same day for £600.
 The transport Zodiac took the crew to Malta.
 The subsequent court martial absolved Austen of blame.